phuongdev89/omnipay-eshoppayment/README.md

-Omnipay for Voguepay
+Omnipay for Eshoppayment
 ====================
-Omnipay for Voguepay
+Omnipay for Eshoppayment

 Installation
 ------------